olensmar/soapui-retrofit-plugin/README.md

 - Use Resource Name : if selected the name of each method will be taken from the name of the Resource in SoapUI (and not generated from the resource path

-Together with the existing RAML and Swagger plugins - and with the REST Discovery functionality in SoapUI 5 - this plugin makes it extremely easy to generate java clients for more or less any REST API out there.
+Together with the existing RAML and Swagger plugins - and with the REST Discovery functionality in Ready!
+API - this plugin makes it extremely easy to generate java clients for more or less any REST API out there.
 Also - since the RAML plugin lets you browse the APIHub directory you can import any API from there and then generate a corresponding Retrofit interface.